astronomer/astro-docs/cloud/stable/01_get-started/03_cloud-faq.md

 * Deployment Configure page on the Astro UI for all resource configs
 * Flower dashboard in the Astro UI to check on your Celery Workers (whether or not they’re online, how many tasks they’re actively processing, etc.)
 * Scheduler/Webserver/Worker logs in the Astronomer UI
-* Metrics tab in the Astronomer UI (Container status, Scheduler Heartbeat, CPU utilization)
+* Metrics tab in the Astronomer UI (Container Status, Scheduler Heartbeat, CPU utilization)

-> NOTE: SysAdmin cluster-level monitoring across deployments via Grafana is an Enterprise-only feature at the moment since all Cloud deployments live within our wider Astronomer-hosted cluster.
+> **Note:** System Admin monitoring across multiple Airflow Deployments via Grafana is an Enterprise-only feature.

 ## Code Sharing